 Charge 2.
 At present, the Drought Plan and the Interagency Drought Workgroup exist in an ad hoc capacity under the collective executive branch authority of the Water Planning Council, its member agencies, and the Governor.
 Because the Drought Plan is not authorized in statute, its implementation relies upon existing statutory and regulatory powers of the agencies that comprise the Interagency Drought Workgroup.
 There have been external efforts, most recently through House Bill 5154 (2018 session), to legislate a state drought plan.
 The Council should consider developing legislative recommendations to improve the authority and implementation of the Drought Plan for consideration during a future legislative session, as it offered to do in testimony it submitted regarding HB 5154.

 Charge 3.
-The adoption of water use restriction ordinances by municipalities is considered to be a major element of drought planning and response, but the model water use ordinance featured in Appendix B is deemed inadequate or impractical for some communities.
+The adoption of water use restriction ordinances by municipalities is considered to be a major element of drought planning and response, but the model water use ordinance featured in Appendix B [of the state Drought Plan] is deemed inadequate or impractical for some communities.
 There is also a need for better coordination between and among municipalities and public water suppliers on reduction targets.
 The WPC should consider collaborating with municipalities and public water suppliers to improve and promote the model water use restriction ordinance.

 At a March 6, 2020 meeting, the DWG agreed to consider one additional charge per the request of the Water Planning Council through the IWG: